prog4biol/pfb2019/biopython.md

 ## What is biopython?

 Biopython is a collection of python modules that contain code for manipulating biological data.
 Many handle sequence data and common analysis and processing of the data including reading and writing all common file formats.
+Biopython will also run blast for you and parse the output into objects inside your script.
+This requires just a few lines of code.

 ## Installing Biopython